Multi-component states for trapped spin-1 Bose-Einstein Condensates in the presence of magnetic field: Multi-component stationary states:

 The above conclusion about the discontinuity in the $u_0$ component and hence the limitations of T-F approximation can be further strengthened if we compare numerical simulation and T-F prediction for a different spin-spin interaction, $c_1 \xrightarrow{}5 c_1^{Rb}$ while keeping all other parameter values the same.
 Experimentally, this is possible via Feshbach resonance \cite{Feshbach}.

-For this choice of parameter values, the domain-like structure predicted by T-F has a more visible discontinuity (Fig.\ref{fig:number density 5c1}\subref{subfig-1: sub-component-TF-5c1}) for the sub-component $u_0$ at $|\zeta_{\pm 1}^{TF}|=13.13$.
+For this choice of parameter values, the domain-like structure predicted by T-F has a more visible discontinuity (Fig.\ref{fig:number density 5c1}) for the sub-component $u_0$ at $|\zeta_{\pm 1}^{TF}|=13.13$.
 The total density for this domain-like structure will also have that same discontinuity.
-Whereas, in Fig.\ref{fig:number density 5c1}\subref{subfig-2: TF-vs-num-density-5c1} we verify that the numerical density and the Eq.\ref{PMntot} are in agreement near the T-F radius of $u_{\pm 1}$ and only deviates near the T-F radius of the $u_0$ component itself (inset of Fig.\ref{fig:number density 5c1}\subref{subfig-2: TF-vs-num-density-5c1}).
+Whereas, the numerical density and the Eq.\ref{PMntot} are in agreement near the T-F radius of $u_{\pm 1}$ and only deviate near the T-F radius of the $u_0$ component itself.

-To explain this, one has to remember that T-F approximation tells that the $u_{\pm 1}$ sharply goes to zero at $|\zeta|=\zeta_{\pm1}^{TF}$ but in reality that cannot be the case.
+To explain this, one has to remember that in T-F approximation the $u_{\pm 1}$ components sharply go to zero at $|\zeta|=\zeta_{\pm1}^{TF}$ but in reality that cannot be the case.
 We need to include the kinetic energy term in the analysis.
-As a result, near this point the Laplacian terms in Eq.\ref{eq:rev14} cannot be neglected.
+As a result, near this point, the Laplacian terms in Eq.\ref{eq:rev14} cannot be neglected.
 However, one can ignore the Laplacian term in Eq.\ref{eq:rev13} as the $u_0$ component is still in the high-density region near this point.
-As the phase dynamics GP equations are coupled, one has to solve the Eq.\ref{eq:rev13}-\ref{eq:rev14} by keeping the Laplacian terms corresponding to $u_{\pm1}$ components.
+As the GP equations are coupled, one has to solve the Eq.\ref{eq:rev13}-\ref{eq:rev14} by keeping the Laplacian terms corresponding to $u_{\pm1}$ components.
 This shows that the T-F approximation is bound to produce an inaccurate description of multi-component stationary states even in the so-called "T-F regime".
-This warrants a need for an accurate analytical description of the multi-component states appearing for the spin-1 BEC.
+This warrants the need for an accurate analytical description of the multi-component states appearing for the spin-1 BEC.